Stomach cancer is a common cancer in Australia. However it is rarely diagnosed in people aged under 50 years old and affects more men than women.

 - have chronic stomach problems such as polyps

-Stomach cancer also tends to run in families.
+Stomach cancer also tends to run in families and is more common in people of east Asian descent.

 Symptoms of stomach cancer